 The best place to start is near the river heads, where there's ample parking and toilets.

-Ohope Harbourside Trail is a new trail and a great way to see the upper reaches of Ohiwa Harbour.
+This is a new trail and a great way to see the upper reaches of Ohiwa Harbour.
 The trail is routed near the harbour edge and is about 3km long.
-One end is at Ohope Wharf, a good starting point, with ample parking and toilets.
-To extend the distance, loop in Ohope's Harbour Road and Ocean Road.
+One end is at Ōhope Wharf, a good starting point, with ample parking and toilets.
+To extend the distance, loop in Ōhope's Harbour Road and Ocean Road.

-A good add-on is to ride up to Otarawairere Road, up to Kapu Te Rangi pa site, which offers stunning panoramas.
+A good add-on is to ride up to Ōtarawairere Road, up to Kohi Point lookout / Kapu Te Rangi Pa site, which offers stunning panoramas.
 It's mostly gravel road, climbing to about 150 metres elevation.

-Stanley road is a hilly 19km ride with 12km of gravel.
+Stanley Road is a hilly 19 kilometres ride with 12 kilometres of gravel.
 It includes Stanley Falls Scenic Reserve.
 This road is best ridden on the weekend as there may be forestry traffic during the week.

 You can complete a great loop from Whakatāne, by riding SH2 to Tāneatua and beyond, then up Stanley Road, down McCoy Road, Wainui Road to Ōhope, then Maraetotara/Burma Roads (described above) back to Whakatāne.
 Take care on SH2 and Wainui Road.
 This is a super loop for gravel road riders.
 The roads are marked in the Motu Trails trail brochure.